Marvykalu/AB_Testing/README.md

 ## Introduction

-The processing of introducing new features on a company's website is to ensure improved performance and increased profit.
+The process of introducing new features on a company's website is to ensure improved performance and increased profit.
 However, such development may not perform as expected, then may eventually hurt your business.

 A/B testing, also known as split testing, refers to an experiment technique to determine whether a new design brings improvement, according to a chosen metric.